Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**Arrival Time**</dfn>:
-            The time a metadata item is seen/observed by the application for the first time, e.g. an announcement/avail
+            The time a metadata item is seen/observed by the application for the first time, e.g. an announcement/avail.
+The time the event is received (event received time)

    <dfn dfn> **Application time** </dfn>:
-              The time a metadata event is applied to a stream (if applicable), correspond to the presentation_time of a dash event [[!MPEGDASH]]
+              The time a metadata event is applied to a stream (if applicable), correspond to the presentation_time of a dash event [[!MPEGDASH]] (event presentation time)

 # Media Ingest Workflows and Profiles # {#workflow_and_use_cases}

-  In this section we highlight two example workflows corresponding to the two different interface defined.
+  In this section we highlight two example workflows corresponding to the two different interfaces defined.
   Diagram 3 shows an example workflow of media ingest
   with  [=CMAF Ingest=] in a streaming workflow.
   The live media  is ingested into the media processing entity that performs operations like on-the-fly encryption, content stitching,  packaging and possibly other operations before  delivery of the final media presentation to the client.

   This type of distributed media processing offloads
   many functionalities away from the ingest source.
   As long as the stream originating from the media